-Do you know what makes your partner feel loved?
+Do you know what makes you or someone you are close to feel loved?
 We can help you find out with our brief overview of the “5 Love Languages”.
 These categories were introduced in a 1995 book by Gary Chapman.
 He explains five key ways to give and receive love.
 Whether it is ‘Acts of Service’, ‘Words of Affirmation’, ‘Receiving Gifts’, ‘Quality Time’, or ‘Physical Touch’ a little of any of them can go a long way when it comes to staying connected.
-And they aren’t only for your significant other, these can be expressed with your friends and family too.
+And they aren’t only for your wife or husband, these can be expressed with your friends and family too.
 Let’s dive in!

 - Acts of Service: Are there things that need to be done around the house, an errand to run, did they call you last minute to pick them up?
 If ‘Acts of Service’ is their love language be the first to take action!
 Keep a positive attitude through it all and they will feel your affection for them as you vacuum the living room floor.
 This doubles two-fold, it meets their emotional needs and both your survival necessities.
 These individuals believe “actions speak louder than words”

 - Words of Affirmation: “You’re gorgeous!"
 "You look so handsome with that chainsaw in your hands.”
 “I love how spontaneous you are.”
 People with ‘Words of Affirmation’ as their primary yearning want to hear your thoughts about what they mean to you.
 Whisper sweet nothings into their ears throughout the day or send them an endearing text, write them a letter.
 Declare you acknowledge their strengths and they will be giddy inside.
 They may even return that colloquial kindness back to you!